Questfall/docs/authors/reputation.md

 Each author in Questfall has a **Reputation Score** ranging from 1 to 10, which results from the **Ratings** users have given to the author's quests.
 The reputation score reflects the community's opinion about the general quality of the author's quests.

-Additionally, the author's reputation score works as a multiplier for the Silver price of promotion.
+For the author, the reputation score works as a multiplier for the Silver price of promotion.
 The higher the reputation the cheaper it is to promote quests through burning Silver.

 ***